-Here we summarize the main results of our comparison of AGN positions and proper motions from the Gaia DR2 against the most complete catalogue of VLBI positions to date, the RFC.
+Here we summarize the main results of our comparison of AGN positions and proper motions from Gaia DR2 against the most complete catalogue of VLBI positions to date, the RFC.

 - (i) The Gaia DR2 AGN position uncertainties of VLBI matched sources are a factor of two smaller than the VLBI position uncertainties.
 Gaia position catalogues are becoming the most precise astrometry catalogues at present. - (ii) We predicted in Petrov & Kovalev (2017b) that the improvement in accuracy of VLBI and/or Gaia will not reconcile the VLBI and Gaia positions, but will make these differences more significant.
 This prediction has come true.
-The fraction of outliers grew from 6 to 9%, and the distribution of the position offset directions as a function of ψ angle became sharper. - (iii) We demonstrated that the main reason for the statistically significant VLBI/Gaia position offset is the presence of optical structure.
-Among the matched sources with the normalized arc lengths exceeding 4 that have measured jet directions, 52%-62%, i.e., the majority, have the position offsets parallel to the jet direction.
+The fraction of outliers grew from 6 to 9 per cent, and the distribution of the position offset directions as a function of ψ became sharper. - (iii) We demonstrated that the main reason for the statistically significant VLBI/Gaia position offset is the presence of optical structure.
+Among the matched sources with normalized arc lengths exceeding 4 that have measured jet directions, 52-62 per cent, i.e. the majority, have position offsets parallel to the jet direction.
 Therefore, we conclude that the optical jet is the cause.
-Although this fraction may be somewhat lower for the entire population of matched AGNs, we got its firm lower limit: 27%.
+Although this fraction may be somewhat lower for the entire population of matched

+AGNs, we have obtained its firm lower limit: 27 per cent.
 Other reasons mentioned by Mignard et al. (2018) can explain only a small fraction of outliers.

-The presence of emission from a host galaxy within the

-Gaia point spread function may shift the centroid with respect to the nucleus if the galaxy central region structure is asymmetric or the AGN is dislodged with respect to the galaxy center of mass, we assume such a shift is independent on jet direction angle in the absence of evidence of such a dependency.
-Table 1 provides the upper limit of the fraction of outliers which position offsets do not depend on ψ : 33%.
-It does not seem likely that all of these offsets are caused by the contribution of host galaxies, because the fraction of AGNs with discernible host galaxies is much less.
+The presence of emission from a host galaxy within the Gaia point spread function may shift the centroid with respect to the nucleus if the galaxy central region structure is asymmetric or the AGN is dislodged with respect to the galaxy centre of mass; we assume that such a shift is independent on jet direction angle in the absence of evidence of such a dependence.
+Table 1 provides the upper limit of the fraction of outliers whose position offsets do not depend on ψ : 33 per cent.
+It does not seem likely that all of these offsets are caused by the contribution of host galaxies, because the fraction of AGNs with discernible host galaxies is much smaller.